rezaif79-ri/go-rabbitmq-101/README.md

 First encounter with wild rabbit mq in golang universe

-I use docker to run rabbitmq server with this step-by-step setup:
+I use docker to run rabbitmq server already been setup with docker compose just run `docker-compose up --build`
-- Run `docker pull rabbitmq:management` to pull the images
-- Once its ready, Run `docker run -d — name dev-rabbit — hostname rabbitmq-dev -p 15672:15672 -p 5672:5672 rabbitmq:management`

 ## Summary